İzmir Ekonomi Üniversitesi

 WEEKLY SUBJECTS AND RELATED PREPARATION STUDIES

-1 Introduction to energy and historical development of energy supply Vanek & Abright, Chapter 1
+1 Introduction to the concept of energy and historical development of energy generation Vanek & Abright, Chapter 1

-2 Energy from fossil fuels - Coal Vanek & Abright, Chapter 5-6
+2 Energy generation from fossil fuels - Coal Vanek & Abright, Chapter 5-6

-3 Energy from fossil fuels - Petroleum Vanek & Abright, Chapter 5-6
+3 Energy generation from fossil fuels - Oil Vanek & Abright, Chapter 5-6

-4 Energy from fossil fuels – Natural gas Vanek & Abright, Chapter 5-6
+4 Energy generation from fossil fuels - Natural gas Vanek & Abright, Chapter 5-6

 5 Nuclear Energy Generation Vanek & Abright, Chapter 8